 - The Brief Catalog (1938), Kansas City, MO page 17

 - Utility Office Supply Catalog (1946), Chicago, IL page 387

-- It had been brought to my attention that another collector was talking about a fourth version of the No 1.
+- It had been brought to my attention that another collector was talking about a another version of the No 1 which I’ve labeled above as version 2a.
 He has stated that the reason it is so rare is that Hotchkiss was “embarrassed” by it.
 It is unlikely that it is so rare because Hotchkiss was embarrassed.
 More likely Hotchkiss took swift action to get these off of store shelves as soon as they discovered that it had some major quality shortcomings.
 Anyway, as soon as this heretofore unknown model was brought to my attention I started reaching out to fellow enthusiasts, antique shops, etc. in an effort to procure one of these.
 It took a bit over 6 months but I was able to find one, albeit in a pretty poor state, for under $30.
 For me, its real value is in how it fills in some blanks in the evolution of the No 1 Stapler.
 Information is practically non-existent for this model but I’ll stay the course looking for whatever I can find out.

 - Below is a picture of a Hotchkiss No. 1A stapler (note the front of the base).
 This is a totally different stapler from the Hotchkiss No. 1.
 I’ve had more conversations with folks who thought I was talking about the below pictured stapler when in reality I was talking about the above models.
 You might be wondering why in the world didn’t they use a different numbering system for a different stapler.
 Unfortunately, the answer is; nobody knows.